renuo/rails-offline-talk/slides.md

 layout: two-cols
 ---

-# 2. Preloading of views
+# 2. Preloading of Views
 *"As a walker, I want to be able to preload pages, I might use in the future when in offline mode."*

 **Solution:**